GVancauwenberghe/gvancauwenberghe.github.io/_teaching/teaching-18.md

 ---
-title: "Curriculum implementation - From descriptions to courses"
+title: "Distribution of tasks in the context of SDI"
 collection: teaching
-type: "Online training"
+type: "Training"
-permalink: /teaching/teaching-18
+permalink: /teaching/teaching-21
-venue: "SEED4NA Virtual Summer School "
+venue: "NSDI Mozambique - SDI for Managers Training "
-date: 2021-05-27
+date: 2019-11-28
-location: "Online"
+location: "Maputo, Mozambique"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.